eatingurtoes/g1lbertCFW/README.md

 Don't ask for ETAs on other devices and versions.
 They will come soon.

+Big thanks to dora for making powdersn0w and allowing us to make bundles much faster and more efficiently!

 Thanks to everyone on the team for making this possible, and meeza for helping with testing!